Marcdnd/p2pool-brl-coins/README.md

 Thanks to:
 * The Bitcoin Foundation for its generous support of P2Pool
 * The Litecoin Project for its generous donations to P2Pool
+* The P2pool Project for its generous open source code
+* The Sambacoin Project Team - The first BRAZILIAN crypto coin